denten-books/plain-text/2-metaphor.md

-> Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or naive end-users might rely on metaphors drawn from more distant knowledge domains, e.g. on what they have already learned about electric typewriters. [...]
+> Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or naive end-users might rely on metaphors drawn from more distant knowledge domains, e.g. on what they have already learned about electric typewriters [...]
 The implications of this proposal are simple and direct.
 If people employ metaphors in learning about computing systems, the designers of those systems should anticipate and support likely metaphorical constructions to increase the ease